sbt/website/src/reference/02-DetailTopics/01-Using-sbt/07-Incremental-Recompilation.md

 }
 ```

-Type inference will now compute as result type `Vector[BufferedWriter]`;
+Type inference will now compute the result type as `Vector[BufferedWriter]`;
-in other words, changing the implementation lead to a change of the
+in other words, changing the implementation lead to a change to the
 public interface, with two undesirable consequences:

-1. Concerning our topic, client code needs to be recompiled, since
+1. Concerning our topic, the client code needs to be recompiled, since
     changing the return type of a method, in the JVM, is a
     binary-incompatible interface change.
 2. If our component is a released library, using our new version
     requires recompiling all client code, changing the version number,
     and so on.
 Often not good, if you distribute a library where binary
     compatibility becomes an issue.
-3. More in general, client code might now even be invalid.
+3. More in general, the client code might now even be invalid.
 The
     following code will for instance become invalid after the change:

 ```scala